 The Mountain Environments Research Institute currently offers Extended Education courses and study abroad opportunities through Western Washington University.
 Students can take courses in a variety of disciplines that provide opportunities to gain experience working in mountain environments through outdoor leadership development, climbing and mountaineering, field-based science, and international and local community development.

-- ESCI 328 Intro Ecosystem Management - CORE
+- ESCI 328 Introduction to Ecosystem Management - CORE

 Other Student Opportunities

 MERI faculty, students, as well as volunteers and other students from around the globe are participating in the 2019 Everest Environments Expedition: Changing Climate, Changing Lives.
 Follow their blog about the Mt.
 Everest Expedition.